-AAWA provides Carer Support Groups and Carer Support and Information Programs for carers who are caring for a loved one living with dementia in the community (not in residential care).
-There are various locations in metropolitan and regional areas, please call for more information.
+AAWA provides Carer Support Groups and Carer Support for carers who are caring for a loved one living with dementia in the community .

 24 hours a day, 7 days a week telephone or email contact for newly diagnoses families and friends.
 Brochures, information and support for anyone needing assistance with Cystinosis.
 This includes doctors who wish to know more information (in Australia and New Zealand).